VolodymyrSSS/REACT-training/withTypeScript/fetch-movies-and-filter/README.md

 "include": ["src"]
 }

-5. Set up TypeScript with React types
+5. To install the latest version of React’s type definitions:

 #### `npm install --save-dev @types/react @types/react-dom`

-6. Install and configure a Parcel bundler/setup
+6. Install and configure a Parcel bundler/setup.
+It lets you write modular code and bundle it together into small packages to optimize load time.

 #### `npm install --save-dev parcel@next @parcel/transformer-typescript-tsc`